dnsimple/dnsimple-support/content/articles/reactivate-subscription.md

 # Reactivate your subscription

 When you [unsubscribe](/articles/cancel-subscription), all your domains and records remain in your account.
 You can reactivate your subscription and start using DNSimple's services again at any time.
+After reactivating your subscription, all active zones or domains using our name servers in your account will begin to resolve.
+Registered domains set to auto-renew will do so again.
+This process takes 24 hours to complete, but domains should resolve earlier than that.

 <warning>
 If you subscribed to DNSimple in the past, you've already enjoyed our 1 month trial. **Reactivating your subscription will not grant you another 30 day trial**.